04-07-08/STAR-Beat/README.md

 ## Step 3: Ablation Studies
-To verify the contribution of the SE attention, BiGRU, pretrainig, or Multi-task architecture, modify the boolean flags at the top of the ablation script and run:**python ablation_experiement_se_bigru.py** **python ablation_evaluation.py**
+To verify the contribution of the SE attention, BiGRU, pretrainig, or Multi-task architecture, modify the boolean flags at the top of the ablation script and run:**python ablation_experiement_se_bigru.py**

 <div align="center">